 Verse 11: And I beheld another beast coming up out of the earth; and he had two horns like a lamb, and he spake as a dragon.

-So, the separation of church and state is a freedom we have now been enjoying as a nation for more than 230 years.
-That seems like a long time to us, but, far shorter than the 1500 year life span of the sea beast whose “heads” being covered with “the name of blasphemy” (verse 1), detests the separation of church and state.
+The separation of church and state is a freedom we have now been enjoying as a nation for more than 230 years.
+That seems like a long time to us, but, far shorter than the 1,500-year life span of the sea beast whose “heads,” being covered with “the name of blasphemy” (verse 1), detests the separation of church and state.

-This is the same scenario depicted in Daniel 11:21, 30 where the “vile person” (represented by the sea beast) “shall . . . return, and have intelligence with them that forsake the holy covenant.”
-The foresakers can be seen to be represented by the earth beast and the “holy covenant” the sacred principles of Protestantism.
+This is the same scenario where the “vile person” (represented by the sea beast) “shall . . . return, and have intelligence with them that forsake the holy covenant” (Daniel 11:21, 30).
+The foresakers can be seen to be represented by the earth beast, and the “holy covenant,” the sacred principles of Protestantism.

 Verse 12: And he exerciseth all the power of the first beast before him, and causeth the earth and them which dwell therein to worship the first beast, whose deadly wound was healed.

-Note the word “earth” in this verse in which all “which dwell therein” are predicted to “worship the first beast.”
-While “earth” in verse 11 denotes the place of the sea beast’s origin, “earth” in this context depicts “all the world” (verse 3) not just the United States.
+Note that the “earth,” including all “which dwell therein,” is predicted to “worship the first beast.”
+While “earth” (Verse 11) denotes the place of the earth beast’s origin, “earth” in this context depicts “all the world” (Verse 3), not just the United States.